What Is Dyslexia?

 • Reversals, was becomes saw

-• Transposals, left becomes felt, auction becomes caution
+• Transposals, left becomes felt, auction becomes

 • Omission or insertion of words